prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 5. Builder via Relay URL

+TODO: example builders vs Relay

 The ETHStaker community provides a list of some of the relays that can be used as well as any censorship they may have [here](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).
+You can also run your own locally such as MEV boost but each relayer on the list will have their own instructions on how to run.
+If running your own instead of using a provided url due to latency, you will simple need to update your `--http-mev-relay` flag on your beacon node with the appropriate url where your

 </TabItem>